oborchers/Fast_Sentence_Embeddings/README.md

 The models here are based on the the smooth inverse frequency embeddings [1] and the deep-averaging networks [2].

+Credit is due to Radim Řehůřek and all contributors for the **awesome** library and code that gensim provides.

 Installation
 ------------